sidneyshafer/complete-react-guide/readme.md

 > [!TIP]
-> Check out the [State Management](/state-management/readme.md) section for more information on state in React applications.
+> Check out the :file_folder: [state-management](/state-management/readme.md) section for more information on state usage in React applications.

 ---
 **The `App.js` File:**